Government Pension Fund Act

-3. revenues deriving from tax on NOx emissions due to petroleum activities on the
+- revenues deriving from tax on NOx emissions due to petroleum activities on the continental shelf,

-5. Gcentral government revenues from net surplus agreements associated with
+- state revenues from net surplus agreements associated with certain production licences,

-9. any government sale of stakes representing the State’s direct financial interest in
+- any government sale of stakes representing the State’s direct financial interest in petroleum activities.

 The following expenses shall be deducted from the gross revenues in the third paragraph:

-1. government’s direct investments in commercial petroleum activities (the State’s
+- government’s direct investments in commercial petroleum activities (the State’s direct financial interest),

-2. operating costs and other costs directly related to the State’s direct financial
+- operating costs and other costs directly related to the State’s direct financial interest,

-5. any government purchase of stakes as part of the State’s direct financial interest
+- any government purchase of stakes as part of the State’s direct financial interest in petroleum activities.

 Net results of financial transactions associated with petroleum activities are gross revenues from government sale of shares in Statoil ASA less government purchase of shares in Statoil ASA, defined as the market price paid by the government for the shares, and less government capital contributions to Statoil ASA and companies attending to government interests in petroleum activities, as well as financial transactions connected to companies in the petroleum sector in which the Government has ownership.